Do Radio Active Galactic Nuclei Reflect X-ray Binary Spectral States?: Methods

 \subsection{Selection of UV \swift\ observations}

 In some cases, there may be several UV observations of the closest UV source in the \swift\ catalogs.
-For the \swift\ UV observations, multiple observations of one source have the same RA and Dec, thus we use a different method than with \xmm.
+For the \swift\ UV observations, multiple observations of one source have the same RA and Dec, and thus we used a different method than with \xmm.

-For calculating $L_{UV}$, we use the UV flux from one filter from one observation.
-Since it is standard to use $F_{\mathrm{UWV1}}$ for calculating $L_{UV}$ of the accretion disc (see reasoning in \S\ref{sect:LUV}), we choose to use the UV observation that has the highest significant detection and a filter $\lambda$ that is (a) closest to $\lambda_{\mathrm{UVW1}}$ in the observed frame and (b) $\geq1240~\AA$ as measurements of the UV flux at lower wavelengths than 1240 $\AA$ could be contaminated by Ly$\alpha$ emission.
+To calculate $L_{UV}$, we used the UV flux from one filter from one observation.
+Since it is standard to use $F_{\mathrm{UWV1}}$ to calculate the $L_{UV}$ of the accretion disk (see reasoning in Sect. \ref{sect:LUV}), we chose to use the UV observation that has the highest significant detection and a filter $\lambda$ that is (a) closest to $\lambda_{\mathrm{UVW1}}$ in the observed frame and (b) $\geq1240~\AA$ as measurements of the UV flux at wavelengths lower than 1240 $\AA$ could be contaminated by Ly$\alpha$ emission.

-We also need to choose a UV observation with which to calculate the UV spectral index, $\beta$ (see \S\ref{sect:LUV} for exact details).
-We do this by using the two filters that have $\lambda$ closest to the filter that represents UVW1 in the observed frame (including itself) of the object.
-Similar to the above method, we choose the UV observation that has the highest average significance in the two filters that have $\lambda$ closest to the filter that represents UVW1 in the observed frame (including itself) of the object.
+We also needed to choose a UV observation with which to calculate the UV spectral index, $\beta$ (see Sect. \ref{sect:LUV} for exact details).
+We did this by using the two filters that have $\lambda$ closest to the filter that represents UVW1 in the observed frame (including itself) of the object.
+Similar to the above method, we chose the UV observation that had the highest average significance in the two filters that have $\lambda$ closest to the filter that represents UVW1 in the observed frame (including itself) of the object.
 The de-reddened fluxes are used in this selection.
 We note that the UV observation selected for $L_{UV}$ could be different than the one selected for the UV slope calculation.